 Assess yourself and your situation

-I learnt in nursing school that the first step of any intervention process is assessment.
+The first step of any intervention process is assessment.
 Assess yourself and your home – do you need help?

 I hate to use the word ‘help’ because everyone who lives in the house is expected to see that the house is in order.
 But, for lack of a better word, let’s settle for that.